xiaoylu/leetcode_category/Cplusplus/Readme.md

     return 0;
 }
 ```
 A more advanced implementation: assignment to a smart pointers would triger the destruction of its previous value.
+This type of smart pointer is called `Holder`.
+One of the such smart-pointer type is `std::auto_ptr` (chapter 20.4.5 of C++ standard), which allows to deallocate memory automatically when it out of scope and which is more robust than simple pointer usage when exceptions are thrown, although less flexible.
+Another convenient type is `boost::shared_ptr` which implements reference counting and automatically deallocates memory when no references to object remains.
+This helps avoiding memory leaks and is easy to use to implement RAII.

 sizeof()
 ---